ManunEbo/Intercars-DB-GUI/README.md

 </p>

+<h2>Additional remarks</h2>

 <p>
 Since the project was discontinued and Intercars did not object to the publishing of<br>
-this body of work to illustrate my capabilities, in additions to me owning this project, I have decided to publish it publicly.
+this body of work to illustrate my capabilities, in additions to me owning this project,<br>
+I have decided to publish it publicly.

 <b>Note:</b> This project is part 2 of the discontinued project.<br>